OArdaAkman/portfolio/README.md

 **ISTQB Foundation Level Test Specialist Certificate** 2018

 # **Examples of my work**
-Due to the company rules, it is forbidden to share resources or documents related to the projects I was involved in, so I cannot give written information about projects.
+- Due to the company rules, it is forbidden to share resources or documents related to the projects I was involved in, so I cannot give written information about projects.
 But I'm working in telecommunication area and I worked as a analyst in many fiber and copper internet projects and IoT projects.

+- Also I voluntarily participate in alpha or beta tests of games that are in development phase outside of working hours. ex: DayZ Standalone, Project Zomboid